Hands in gloves holding a mesh bag filled with apples, surrounded by more apples in a vibrant setting.

 Heading Home Inc.

-Amanda Banta: Heading Home helps homeless and formerly homeless low-income families get and stay on their feet with housing and support services.
+Amanda Banta said: Heading Home helps homeless and formerly homeless low-income families get and stay on their feet with housing and support services.

 In the Lorello Up & Out program, volunteers clean, prepare and present an apartment to a family moving from transitional to permanent housing.
 In addition to year-round volunteer opportunities, Heading Home runs a Holiday Gift Drive.